 From the CCP’s declaration of unlimited strategic cooperation with Russia on the eve of the war and the signing of 15 cooperation agreements, to the announcement on the day of the invasion that China will allow Russian wheat imports, to China’s post-invasion statement that it understands Russia’s “legitimate” security concerns and does not view the conflict as an “invasion,” China’s strong support for Russia is patently obvious.

-Although China’s ambassador to the US expressed China’s concern about Ukraine’s “sovereignty and territorial integrity” in letter to The Washington Post, the Chinese judge (acting on the will of the CCP regime) still joined the Russian judge in casting the only dissenting votes in the UN International Court of Justice’s March 16 ruling that Russia “shall immediately suspend military operations” in Ukraine.
+Although China’s ambassador to the US expressed China’s concern about Ukraine’s “sovereignty and territorial integrity” in a letter to The Washington Post, the Chinese judge (acting on the will of the CCP regime) still joined the Russian judge in casting the only dissenting votes in the UN International Court of Justice’s March 16 ruling that Russia “shall immediately suspend military operations” in Ukraine.

 Moreover, The New York Times cited a Western intelligence report that the CCP was aware of dictator Vladimir Putin’s plans to invade Ukraine, but merely asked Moscow not to launch the war before the end of the Beijing Winter Olympics.